glue-viz/glue/doc/customizing_guide/toolbar.rst

   **not** be a ``QIcon`` object.

 * ``tool_id``: a unique string that identifies this tool.
-If you create a button/mode that has the same ``tool_id`` as an existing tool already implemented in glue, you will overwrite the existing tool.
+If you create a tool that has the same ``tool_id`` as an existing tool already implemented in glue, you will overwrite the existing tool.
 This is never shown to the user.

 * ``action_text``: a string describing the tool.
-This is shown in the status bar
-* at the bottom of the viewer whenever the button is active.
+This is shown in the status bar at the bottom of the viewer whenever the button is active.

 * ``tool_tip``: this should be a string that will be shown when the user hovers above the button in the toolbar.
-This can include instructions on how to use the button.
+This can include instructions on how to use the tool.

-* ``shortcut``: this should be a key that the user can press when the viewer is active, which will activate the button.
+* ``shortcut``: this should be a key that the user can press when the viewer is active, which will activate the tool.
 This can include modifier keys, e.g.
   ``Ctrl+A`` or ``Ctrl+Shift+U``, but can also just be a single key, e.g. ``K``.

-When the user presses the button, the ``activate`` method is called.
+When the user presses the tool icon, the ``activate`` method is called.
 In this method, you can write any code including code that may for example open a Qt window, or change the state of the viewer (for example changing the zoom or field of view).
 You can access the viewer instance with ``self.viewer``.
 Finally, when the viewer is closed the ``close`` method is called, so you should use this to do any necessary cleanup.

+The ``@viewer_tool`` decorator tells glue that this class represents a viewer tool, and you will then be able to add the tool to any viewers (see :ref:`toolbar_content`) using the ``tool_id``.

 Checkable buttons
 ^^^^^^^^^^^^^^^^^

-The basic structure for a checkable button is similar to non-checkable buttons, but with an additional ``deactivate`` method:
+The basic structure for a checkable tool is similar to the above, but with an additional ``deactivate`` method:

 .. code:: python

-    from glue.config import toolbar_mode
+    from glue.config import viewer_tool
     from glue.viewers.common.qt.tool import CheckableTool

-    @toolbar_mode
+    @viewer_tool
     class MyCustomButton(CheckableTool):

         icon = 'myicon.png'
-        tool_id = 'custom_mode'
+        tool_id = 'custom_tool'
         action_text = 'Does cool stuff'
         tool_tip = 'Does cool stuff'
         shortcut = 'D'